rifset/katla-with-information-theory/README.md

 ## Calculating Entropy

-To calculate each guess’ entropy, we should first understand what is the “event” we are going to observe.
+To calculate each guesses’ entropy, we should first understand what is the “event” we are going to observe.
 As stated in the game rules section, after each guesses the game system will provide us feedback.
 There are three possible colors (grey, yellow, and green) and represent a letter inside it, so there would be $3^5=243$ possible permutation of patterns.

 ### Breaking Down the Case

-Let’s take a look at one of the possible patterns, using my favorite guess ANIMO.
+Let’s take a look at one of the possible patterns, using my favorite first guess ANIMO.

 ![animo-case.PNG](animo-case.png)